Shanbashir1/Project5/README.md

 <img src="docs/readme-images/banner.png" alt = "Delivery Banner" style="height:70px; width: 100%;">

 + The delivery banner displays to the user a "Free delivery charge on orders over £1000"
 + The banner has been designed using a marquee, with floating text offer the free delivery charge.
+However after HTML validation this was removed and I used CSS and a blink text animation to display the banner.
 + A delivery van has been used as the icon for the banner.
 + The colour contrast has been used of a dark grey background with white text.